Mathios Balabanis

 Records

-Another classic LP of Domna Samiou which brings together some of the masterpieces of Greek traditional folk music.
+A classic LP of Domna Samiou which brings together some of the masterpieces of Greek traditional folk music.
 It is a representative compilation of songs from different areas of Greece performed in an authentic way in respect of their lyrics, music and way of singing.
-In 2008 it was included […]

 Domna’s first work for children came as a fulfilment of her constant aspiration to bring traditional folk songs closer to children –especially those living in the cities.
 Some of these sixteen traditional songs, with their ‘easy’ melodies, uplifting rhythms and amusing lyrics, were anyway sung by children –like ‘Perperouna’, ‘Chelidonisma’, […]